dlasserre/SMProtocol/README.md

 ![Alt text](http://img11.hostingpics.net/pics/187023diagram.png "MCD")

 ### 6 - Understand SMProtocol log output
-SMProtocol return more information in standard output, if you want to trace a problème or bug please check the log and create a ticket in gitticket manager.
+SMProtocol return more information in standard output, if you want to trace a problem or bug please check the log and create a ticket in "git-ticket" manager.

-**exemple of output**:
+**example of output**:
 ```
     _____ __  _______             __                   __
    / ___//  |/  / __ \_________  / /_____  _________  / /